 About me

-I am a Data Scientist with a specific focus on online marketplaces.
-My educational background in mathematics and engineering equips me with strong analytical skills to add value to online products across various platforms.
+I am a Data Analyst focusing on online marketplaces.
+My educational and professional background equips me with strong analytical skills to add value to online products across all platforms.
+I love to take end-to-end ownership of new analytics products, working with non-technical stakeholders, data analysts, and engineers to deliver high-impact analytics products that measurably impact the company’s bottom line.
 I enjoy simplifying complex technical findings and offering practical insights to all team members.
 My communication style aims to bridge the gap between technical and non-technical stakeholders, ensuring that data-driven decisions are clear and actionable.

 Resources